colsen-bu/sheets/docs/source/index.rst

            :class: card-corner-image

         **Dose Response Analysis**

         Interactive tool for analyzing and visualizing dose-response data from biological assays.
+Or any random dose response data, has a few bugs.

     .. grid-item-card::
         :class-card: sd-border-0 custom-card